Journal of Religion and Decoloniality

 Current Issue

-This issue has been available online since June 26, 2025, for the regular issue of June 2025.
-All articles have successfully published five articles and one book review in its inaugural issue (Vol. 1, No. 1, 2025) were authored and co-authored by nine authors from four countries (Indonesia, United States of America, Malaysia, and Australia).
+This issue has been available online since December, 21, 2025, for the regular issue of December 2025.
+All articles have successfully published five articles and one book review in its inaugural issue (Vol. 1, No. 2, 2025) were authored and co-authored by nine authors from five countries (Germany, Indonesia, China, Philippines, and United States of America).

 Articles